 The use of artificial intelligence (AI) is exploding in every industry, not just in warehousing.
 The main reason?
 AI helps boost productivity while minimizing errors.

 For example, AI helps warehousing robots find the most efficient route for picking products.
 It can also be used to determine the best box type for a shipment based on the type, number, size and weight of the products.
 Some warehouses have even been able to implement machines that can pack products, using AI to pack them in the most space-efficient manner.

 Capabilities such as these are helping warehouse operations drastically reduce their operating costs.
 One of the biggest costs it’s reducing is the number of human workers.
 According to Cerasis, 30% of UK jobs will become automated by 2030, due in large part to the use of AI.

 The Internet of Things

-You’ve probably heard of the Internet of Things, or IoT, by now.
-IoT is essential to the various components of smart warehouse systems working together properly.
-If you need a refresher, IoT involves several internet-enabled devices communicating with each other and sharing data.
-In smart warehouse systems, this means that robots can communicate with RFID scanners, which can communicate with conveyors, which can communicate with a warehouse management system (WMS), etc.
+You’ve probably heard of the internet of things, or IoT, by now.
+If you want your smart warehouse to work correctly, you’re going to be relying on IoT.
+If you need a refresher, IoT involves several Internet-enabled devices communicating with each other and sharing data.
+In smart warehouse systems, this means that robots can communicate with all of the tech it needs to, including a warehouse management system (WMS).